cal-weng/Terminus-docs/docs/manual/larepass/private-network.md

 :::

 ::: tip Note
 Starting with Olares 1.12, you no longer need a separate `.local` address (e.g., `app.local.yourname.olares.cn`) for local access to private applications.
-The single address (e.g., `app.yourname.olares.cn`) now automatically provides a fast, direct connection when the LarePass VPN is active.
+The single address (e.g., `app.yourname.olares.cn`) now automatically provides a fast, direct connection to Olares when the LarePass VPN is active.
 :::

 ## Enable VPN on LarePass